These vegan red velvet cupcakes are soft, fluffy and perfectly paired with some cream cheese frosting!

 You can even eat these cupcakes just as they are, because they taste pretty damn delicious without any frosting.

 I also added some edible dried rose petals on top of the frosting for decoration.
 I think they look pretty and match the cupcakes well!

-- Red food gel works best for a vibrant color
+- Red food gel works best for vibrant colour.

-- Allow cupcakes to cool completely before adding frosting
+- Allow cupcakes to cool completely before adding the frosting.

-- Store vegan red velvet cupcakes in the fridge in an airtight container for up to 4 days
+- Store frosted cupcakes in the fridge in an airtight container for up to 4 days.

-Light and fluffy vanilla cupcakes that are vibrant in color with a hint of chocolate.
+Light and fluffy vanilla cupcakes that are vibrant in colour with a hint of chocolate.

-- 2 Teaspoons White or apple cider vinegar
+- 1 Teaspoon White or apple cider vinegar

 - 1 Tablespoon Unsweetened cocoa powder